dseichter/Workdir/README.md

 # Workdir

-Working with directories and commands
+Working with directories and commands.
+See current Freeware version of Workdir at [dseichter.de](https://www.dseichter.de/workdir/).

 ## Badges